NikHuffmon/LeetCodePractice/Array_String_Practice/Q58_LengthLastWord_Esy/README.md

     * If count = 0, then that means we have NOT reached a word yet.
         * We continue to decrement the pointer

+## Time Complexity:
+1. Time: O(n)
+    * We are traversing a singular string to the beginning for the worst case.
+Which is of length n

+2. Space: O(1)
+    * We are using strictly primitive types.

 ## Examples: See Solution.java for examples